aodh66/choc_dactyl/readme.md

     qmk config user.keymap=aodh66

 You can use the above command to designate your own keymap if you decide to make one and separate it from mine.
-You could also leave it and use `default`  instead of `aodh66`, though the default keymap is the same.
+You could also leave it and use `default`  instead of `aodh66`.

-* You should have a `handwired_choc_dactyl_aodh66.uf2` file in your qmk_firmware directory.
+* You should have a `handwired_choc_dactyl_aodh66.uf2` file in your qmk_firmware directory ready to be flashed.

 ## How to flash the firmware to your MCU
 Plug in your RP2040-Matrix and press both of the buttons on it, to put it in boot mode.
 It should show up as a USB drive in your file manager.
 Drag the .uf2 file from the previous step into it.
 It should now disconnect itself and start working.
 You can test with your keyboard or you can short appropriate pins to test the key functions (NOTE: Do not do this if you don't know what you are doing, or you can damage your MCU).

 # Current Keymap
-Keymap.c would require compiling with QMK MSYS or another method, and be flashed onto the keyboard microcontroller.

 ## Alpha Layout - Recurva (Colstag)
 [Recurva Breakdown](https://github.com/GalileoBlues/Recurva?tab=readme-ov-file#variations)